 The first step to getting started with Facebook business marketing is to create a Facebook business page.

-This page is the public-facing profile where your business can connect with customers, post content and updates, and share contact information.
+This page is your business's public-facing profile, where you can connect with customers, post content and updates, and share contact information.

-Setting up a Facebook business page is straightforward but you want to ensure you configure your page to make the most of everything the platform has to offer.
+Setting up a Facebook business page is straightforward, but you should ensure you configure it to take advantage of its many features.

 Here is a quick overview of the steps needed to create a Facebook Business page.